 Fat analysis (FA) systems are rising in popularity.
 Unlike traditional methods of chemical lean (CL) testing, they’re not limited to boneless ground meat and are capable of inspecting all uncooked meat, whether fresh or frozen, bulk or packaged in cardboard boxes, plastic crates and even chubs.
-What’s more these x-ray fat analysis systems are not affected by freeze/thaw conditions, foil, metalized film, moisture, speed or meat conductivity.
+What’s more these incoming meat inspection systems are not affected by freeze/thaw conditions, foil, metalized film, moisture, speed or meat conductivity.

-This article explains eight benefits of using a fat analysis system to inspect incoming meat.
+This article explains eight benefits of using a fat analysis system for incoming meat inspection.